Women's and Gender Studies, Graduate Certificate

 Please note that students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 |Additional Admission Requirements||Admission requirements over and above admission to NAU are required.|

 Student Learning Outcomes

-Upon earning a WGS Graduate Certificate graduate students will be able to:
+Upon earning a Women's and Gender Studies Graduate Certificate, students will be able to:

 - critically analyze and apply complex theoretical, methodological and expository traditions and frameworks, understand their diverse positions and their implications in Women’s/Gender and Queer Studies.